-I have always loved the thinking and problem-solving within a set of rules, the essence of litigation and regulatory compliance.
+I have always loved thinking and problem-solving within a set of rules, the essence of litigation and regulatory compliance.
 As a boy, I wanted to be responsible for, of all things, airline operations.
 Practicing law is similar – I take extremely complex issues, distill them into actionable, concise questions, and suggest and implement effective solutions.

-In 1998, he joined Countrywide Home Loans where he organized and established that company’s California In-House Litigation Group.
+In 1998, Sandy joined Countrywide Home Loans where he organized and established that company’s California In-House Litigation Group.
 Sandy focused on mortgage-related litigation and has tried numerous cases to verdict.
 In 2008, after Bank of America acquired Countrywide, he managed outside counsel on a pool of hundreds of litigation cases, and helped develop case resolution strategies.

 Sandy is active in leadership roles in several industry organizations.
 He organizes conferences, panels, and webinars, trains other attorneys, publishes papers and articles, and helps foster knowledge and understanding of financial services issues.